Picture this: you’re browsing your favorite ecommerce site and find a few things you’d like.

 Make The Checkout Process and Your Checkout Page Simple And Straightforward

 Why go and complicate the easy checkout process by having the customer jump through several hoops as they try to buy your product?.
 97 percent of online shoppers give up when the process becomes complicated.

 If the potential buyer feels like they're having to do too much work, they’ll abandon their cart.
 Your competitors, with a more straightforward checkout process, will welcome the deserters with open arms.

-Therefore, one way of reducing abandoned checkouts is by making sure that your checkout process is as simple and straightforward as possible.
+Therefore, one way to reduce abandoned checkouts is by ensuring that your checkout process is as simple and straightforward as possible.
 Customers will have a pleasant shopping experience and, consequently, clear their carts.
 Additionally, they can spread the word about your store, becoming advocates for your brand.